Everything You Need for Sparkling Floors: Tools and Solutions

 Their primary use is for sweeping large areas, like garages and backyards.
 Their relatively rough bristles are great for cleaning uneven surfaces.
 Always go for brooms with tacked-in bristles instead of bristles which are glued together.
 Also, a metal connection between the head and handle is a good thing as plastic wears out quickly.

-For indoor cleaning jobs, the synthetic brooms are your best option.
+For indoor cleaning jobs, synthetic brooms are your best option.
 They are light and cleaning behind the furniture is easy.
 Store them with the head pointing upwards to avoid bending the bristles.

 There are two main vacuum cleaner models – canister and upright ones.
 They both have special filters to catch dirt and dust.
 Upright vacuum cleaners are best for cleaning carpet textile floorings.
 They are less expensive and way easier to store compared to the canister ones.